A natural approach to osteoporosis and bone health

 than the drug therapies.
 You might consider a quality bone-building supplement,

-like the one we offer in the Women to Women Personal Program for Better Bones.
+like the one we offer in the Women's Health Network Better Bones Package.
 See

 our article on the 20 key nutrients

 for more information on specific vitamins and minerals that aid in bone growth.

 Eat an alkaline-forming diet.
 Acid-forming diets are one